South Australia is committed to supporting the Stolen Generations through the Stolen Generations Reparations Scheme.

 The Individual Reparations Scheme is no longer accepting applications.

 The process for making second ex gratia payments of $10,000 is underway.
-The Premier has written to eligible persons, however if you have changed postal addresses since early 2018, then please contact us.
+The eligible persons have been contacted, however if you have changed postal addresses since early 2018, then please contact us.

 Community Reparations Fund